 For example, if you are drying corn with a target of 15.5%, and you have most of the corn coming out of the dryer between 15.0% and 16.0% (and averaging 15.5%), you know that once it goes into the bin it will eventually temper to have a 15.5% average moisture, just as you wanted.

 Our customers tell us that they see real benefits with a DM510.
 First there are the benefits from reduced overdrying which include less shrinkage, reduced energy costs, and greater dryer throughput.
-Then there is the peace of mind that comes from knowing their drying is being watched over 100% of the time, and that they always have a printed record of what has happened.
+Then there is the peace of mind that comes from knowing their drying is being watched over 100% of the time.
+In addition there is the ability to have a record of their drying using either the optional printer or the download feature of DM Mobile.
 Interestingly a number of our customers have told us that the moment they really discovered the financial value of the DM510 was when they went to ship from their bins and saw how close to the moisture target the grain was.

 To help you get a better idea of what the DM510 can do for your drying operations we asked a number of our customers to share a little about their experiences with Dryer Master.
 We have profiled some of their responses on our Drying Simplified blog.
 On the same blog there is also a tab with an FAQ section which goes over some of the most common questions we receive about the DM510.